 Ninja vs Vitamix: The Champion of Blenders

 Are all blenders created equal?
-Well that is what I set out to discover when I decided I wanted to make healthy breakfast options for my baby.
+Well, that is what I set out to discover when I decided I wanted to make healthy breakfast options for my baby.
 He loves having yogurt blended with fresh fruits and I love making enough so that he can share some with me.
-I needed a blender that would be fast and efficient for our hectic morning schedule so that I can throw all ingredients in and go; that way I can start preparing a school lunch for my daughter and get her out the door on time.
+I needed a blender that would be fast and efficient for our hectic morning schedule so that I can throw all ingredients in and go; that way I can start preparing school lunch for my daughter and get her out the door on time.
 I decided I would compare two models (Ninja vs Vitamix) to see which fit my budget and my needs.

 Ninja Professional blender specs:

 - 72 ounce pitcher with a pour spout

 - Crushes ice and whole fruits and vegetables

 - Frozen blending option

 - Radial cooling fan and thermal protection system